taylordaughtry/BetterPasswords/README.md

 # BetterPasswords
-<a href="https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/' target="_blank">NIST-certified</a> password support for Craft CMS.
+[NIST-certified](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/) password support for Craft CMS.
 Minimum entropy, length, and rejection of the top 10,000 most common passwords.

 ## Entropy
 Enforce a minimum required 'uniqueness' for passwords.
 Passwords with lower entropy are much more likely to be cracked.